Riley

 Conceptualization

-At the moment Riley only has a space to log caregiving information, but not a feature that assists parents to remember and complete organizational caregiving tasks.
-Riley has been designed to (ideally) be used regularly as a go-to app — tracking diary, daily activity suggestions, AI-Riley chat bot for any questions.
+At the moment, Riley only has a space to log caregiving information, but not a feature that assists parents in remembering and completing organizational caregiving tasks.

-While ideas like adding a community board, creating pod support groups, guided exercises for emotional regulation (like Calm), and short video posts from professionals were of consideration, focusing on addressing the logistical part of caregiving was more essential.
+While ideas like adding a community board, creating pod support groups, guided exercises for emotional regulation, and short video posts from professionals were considered, focusing on addressing the logistical part of caregiving was more essential.

-And so, I landed on adding a checklist feature to release some mental load when managing their caregiving responsibilities, hoping it will give them more space to engage in other more meaningful activities.
+And so, I decided to add a checklist feature that can release some mental load when managing their caregiving responsibilities, which would hopefully give parents more space to engage in more meaningful activities.

 Feature Needs